jup-ag/space-station/docs/3-limit-order/2-limit-order-v2-endpoints.md

 **Parameters in use in the below code example:**

-- `wallet`: The wallet address to filter open orders by.
+- `wallet`: The wallet address to filter open orders by (required).
 - `inputMint`: The mint address of the input token.
 - `outputMint`: The mint address of the output token.